sirin-koca/java-rmi-api/README.md

 # Java RMI – International Statistics Service

-A distributed Java RMI system with a proxy (load balancer), multiple zone-based servers, optional client/server caching, and Docker packaging.
-Aligned with IN5020/9020 – The First Mandatory Programming Assignment (Autumn 2025).
+This project implements an object-based distributed system using Java RMI for remote method invocation.
+It follows a simple client/server architecture with a load-balancing proxy, processes a large dataset, and simulates remote communication on a single machine.
+To improve scalability and reproducibility, it integrates caching mechanisms and hosts the servers in Docker containers.
+- The first mandatory assignment in IN5020, Autumn 2025.

 ## 1. Objectives
 - Stub/Proxy/Load Balancer: Distributes requests by zone, with fallback and load balancing.